CristinaRuth/cristina-ruth/src/pages/posts/4-steps-to-grow-your-people-skills.md

 And somehow, suddenly, I realized that I can talk with people better and I can talk in front of people better.
 It's *easier*!
 Note the *er*.
 It's still hard, but it's not as gut-wrenching as I found it before.

-# How You Can Do It Too
+## How You Can Do It Too

+*Note: This section does not contain affiliate links.*

-## 1. Read the Book "How to Win Friends and Influence People"
+### 1. Read the Book "How to Win Friends and Influence People"

 [How to Win Friends and Influence People](https://www.amazon.com/How-Win-Friends-Influence-People/dp/B0006IU7JK/ref=sr_1_2?crid=NPQNKD77KGQY&keywords=how+to+win+friends+and+influence+people&qid=1576022195&sprefix=how+to+win+friend%2Caps%2C215&sr=8-2)